globulario/Globular/README.md

 It is a strong fit for:

+- AI infrastructure and agentic-operations builders
 - self-hosters and infrastructure builders
 - operators who want **explicit workflows** and **visible state transitions**
 - teams deploying **native services** on bare metal or VMs
 - projects that need identity, routing, storage, and lifecycle management in one platform layer
+- teams that want AI assistants to inspect, diagnose, and operate infrastructure through safe APIs instead of shell access
 - developers building local-first systems that can grow into clustered deployments

 ---